Subhadeep0506/medichat-flutter-forui/README.md

 - Flutter SDK (version 3.35.0 or higher)
 - Dart SDK
 - Android Studio or VS Code with Flutter extensions
-- For Firebase integration: Firebase CLI and FlutterFire CLI

 ### Installation